 “Hold the line a minute, I want you to talk to my secretary,” Hulman said.
 “I'm going to invite you and your parents to come to the Queen's Ball and sit at the Speedway table as my guests.”

-Bennett's father was in disbelief when told the news.
+Bennett's father was in disbelief when given the news.
 But it was true.
 They rented tuxedos and attended the Ball.
 Hulman offered to send a limo for them, but they stayed in a hotel close enough to walk to the event.
 When they arrived, Hulman was greeting everyone at the door.
 He introduced the Bennetts as if they were dignitaries.
 No doubt in his mind, these longtime ticket holders were just that.

 As promised, they sat at a table with Hulman and his other invited guests.
 Bennett sat next to Bill Lear, the noted inventor and founder of the Lear Jet Corporation.